SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 If an ability requires a power roll, it has a “Power Roll” entry that tells you which characteristic to add to the 2d10 roll you make when you activate the ability.
 Unlike power rolls made as tests, ability power rolls always do something useful when you make them.
 You’re just rolling to see the impact of the ability, including damage and any effects based on the tier result of the power roll.

-For instance, the [[Fury|fury]]’s [[Brutal Slam]] ability is a melee attack that targets a creature within reach, and which has the following effects:
+For instance, the fury’s Brutal Slam ability is a melee attack that targets a creature within reach, and which has the following effects:

 - **Tier 1 (11 or lower):** The attack deals 3 damage and pushes the target back 1 square.
 - **Tier 2 (12–16):** The attack deals 8 damage and pushes the target back 2 squares.